Ramification and Discriminants of Vector Bundles and a Quick Proof of Bogomolov's Theorem: Introduction

 If each section $s$ in $\Delta(E)$ is singular at several points, then the actual degree of the discriminant hypersurface is smaller than its postulated one.
 However, when $E$ is very ample and $1$-jet spanned, we also show that $\Delta(E)$ is irreducible of the expected degree.

 As one might expect, the basic idea is to compute the class of the singular locus of the universal zero-locus over $\PP^r$.
-It turns out that a somewhat related computation leads to an extremely quick proof of the Bogomolov instability theorem for vector bundles of rank $2$ on an algebraic surface.
+It turns out that a somewhat related computation leads to an extremely quick proof of the Bogomolov instability theorem for vector bundles of rank $2$ on an algebraic surface, reducing the statement in effect to the Riemann--Hurwitz formula.
 The existence of a proof along these lines seems to have been known to the experts, but as far as we can tell it is not generally familiar.
 We therefore take this occasion to present the argument.
+Some time ago, Langer \cite{Langer}*{Appendix} gave an even quicker, but related proof, using the fact that stability is preserved under pulling back by generically finite morphisms.

 The formula for the ramification locus is derived in Section~1.
 In Section~2, we show that, when $E$ is very ample and $1$-jet spanned, the discriminant locus is irreducible of the expected degree.
 The proof of the Bogomolov instability theorem occupies Section~3.